 Fives is headed by an Executive Board overseen by the Supervisory Board; the number of Executive Board members is established by the Supervisory Board, which has set a minimum of two members and a maximum of five.
 The Executive Board currently has four members and is responsible for the management of the company.
 It has the most extensive powers to act on behalf of Fives under all circumstances, limited only by the company purpose and powers expressly vested by the Supervisory Board and shareholder meetings.
 Every member of the Executive Board also have personal responsibility for supervising one or more of the Group’s Operational Divisions and one or several functional Fives departments.

 To support it in its decision-making, the Executive Board has introduced an Executive Committee whose members include the Group’s key operational and functional managers.
 As the body responsible for consultation, recommendation and implementation, the Executive Committee meets to consider issues submitted to it, and to support the Executive Board in reaching those decisions that fall within its scope of competence.
 It also examines the proposals for improvement put forward by the Steering and Coordination committees.
 Its tasks include coordinating and monitoring the implementation of Group policies.

 The Head of Country

-relationships with local stakeholders, and coordinates the relationship between these stakeholders and national Group subsidiaries.
+He acts simultaneously as a leader, coordinator and representative for Group initiatives at the national level.
+He also manages Fives’ relationships with local stakeholders, and coordinates the relationship between these stakeholders and national Group companies.